Contrasting Atlas Technical Consultants (ATCX) and Its Peers

-Atlas Technical Consultants (NASDAQ: ATCX) is one of 48 publicly-traded companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
-We will compare Atlas Technical Consultants to related businesses based on the strength of its institutional ownership, earnings, dividends, valuation, profitability, analyst recommendations and risk.
+Atlas Technical Consultants (NASDAQ: ATCX) is one of 48 public companies in the “Management consulting services” industry, but how does it compare to its peers?
+We will compare Atlas Technical Consultants to related businesses based on the strength of its profitability, valuation, risk, institutional ownership, earnings, analyst recommendations and dividends.

-This is a summary of current recommendations and price targets for Atlas Technical Consultants and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Atlas Technical Consultants and its peers, as provided by MarketBeat.

 |Sell Ratings